 - Add vinegar, lemon juice, and salt to the cooking liquid, store in fridge to cool.

 - Rinse the beets with cold water, then peel them (the skin will just come off if you rub them or use a paring knife)

 - Let them cool while you prepare the rest of the ingredients.

 - Slice the cucumbers, chop the dill and onions.

 - Grate the beets with a cheese grater, and store in fridge to cool.
 Let all ingredients chill for about an hour or two before you assemble the soup.

-- To make the soup, combine all prepared ingredients (onions, cucumber, dill, grated beets, cooled cooking liquid, and sour cream) and stir.
+- To make the soup, combine all prepared ingredients (onions, cucumber, dill, grated beets, cooled cooking liquid, and vegan sour cream) and stir.